os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 The folder of a process contains :
 - an `__init__.py` file.
 - a `process.py` file that contains the ProcessBuilder class of the process.
-- one or several usecases files named with the usecase name but that must start with 'usecase_'.
+- any number of usecase files named starting with 'usecase_'.
 - if the process has a specific documentation, the documentation markdown is in a folder named `documentation` and the markdown file must be named `process.md`.

 **An example of a `sos_processes` folder:**

 ![sos_processes folder](images/repo_step2.png)

-3. The disciplines folder
+3. The model wrapper module

-The disciplines are in a folder named `sos_wrapping`.
+Model wrappers are in a folder named `sos_wrapping`.
-There is no such strict rules as for the processes folder.
+There are no such strict rules as for the process folder.
 The only rule is that the documentation of a discipline must be a markdown file in a `documentation` folder named with the same name as the discipline file name.
 And that each folder must contain an `__init__.py` file.
+For complex models, it is recommended to separate the wrapper from the model, even if coding it

 **An example of a `sos_wrapping` folder:**